-Jeff Hayden has over 25 years experience in workforce and economic development in Western Massachusetts.
-He has lead Holyoke Community College’s Business & Community Services Division for the last 11 years overseeing Workforce Development, Adult Basic Education, Community Service, and a variety of transition to college and career programs.
-Prior to HCC, Jeff served in the City of Holyoke’s Office of Planning & Development for 12 years, six years as the Director.
-Jeff is recognized in the region as a leader in the process of helping people get a job, get a better job, or to do their job better.
+Jeff Hayden has over 25 years' experience in workforce and economic development in western Massachusetts.
+Jeff has lead Holyoke Community College’s Business & Community Services Division for the last 11 years, overseeing workforce development, adult education, community service, and a variety of transition to college and career programs.
+Prior to HCC, Jeff served in the City of Holyoke’s Office of Planning & Development for 12 years, spending six years as the director.
+Jeff is recognized in the region as a leader in the process of helping people find a job, get a better job, or to do their job better.

 Jeff lives in Holyoke.
 He serves on a number of local community and human service boards.